YoshitakaMo/localcolabfold/README.md

 - **No GPU limitations**
 - **NOT necessary to prepare the large database required for native AlphaFold2**.

-## Note (Feb 11, 2024)
+## Note (May 21, 2024)

-- Fixed the version of Jax to 0.4.23 because jax >=0.4.24 has a lot of changes, deprecations, and removals.
-Please use the latest `install_colabbatch_linux.sh` or `update_linux.sh`.
+- Since current GPU-supported jax > 0.4.26 requires CUDA 12.1 or later and cudnn 9, please upgrade or install your CUDA driver and cudnn.
+CUDA 12.4 is recommended.

 ## Note (Jan 30, 2024)

 - ColabFold now upgrade to 1.5.5 (compatible with AlphaFold 2.3.2).
-Now LocalColabFold requires **CUDA 11.8 or later**.
+Now LocalColabFold requires **CUDA 12.1 or later**.
 Please update your CUDA driver if you have not done so.
 - Now (Local)ColabFold can predict protein structures without connecting the Internet.
 Use [`setup_databases.sh`](https://github.com/sokrypton/ColabFold/blob/main/setup_databases.sh) script to download and build the databases (See also [ColabFold Downloads](https://colabfold.mmseqs.com/)).
 An instruction to run `colabfold_search` to obtain the MSA and templates locally is written in [this comment](https://github.com/sokrypton/ColabFold/issues/563).

 ## New Updates

 - 30Jan2024, ColabFold 1.5.5 (Compatible with AlphaFold 2.3.2).
-Now LocalColabFold requires **CUDA 11.8 or later**.
+Now LocalColabFold requires **CUDA 12.1 or later**.
 Please update your CUDA driver.
 - 30Apr2023, Updated to use python 3.10 for compatibility with Google Colaboratory.
 - 09Mar2023, version 1.5.1 released.
 The base directory has been changed to `localcolabfold` from `colabfold_batch` to distinguish it from the execution command.
 - 09Mar2023, version 1.5.0 released.
 See [Release v1.5.0](https://github.com/YoshitakaMo/localcolabfold/releases/tag/v1.5.0)